shockpkg/ria-packager/README.md

 Creates AIR packages from the packaged files, and an AIR SDK if necessary.

-When an AIR SDK is necessary, it can use a directory containing an SDK, or a shockpkg AIR SDK package file.
+When an AIR SDK is necessary, it can use a directory containing an AIR SDK, or an AIR SDK archive (shockpkg package file).

-Reading DMG SDK packages is only supported on macOS.
+Reading DMG SDK packages is only supported on macOS, using ZIP packages instead is recommended.

-Not all possible packing formats are supported, and some have individual limitations.
+Not all possible package formats are supported, and some have individual limitations.

 Some packagers have extra features which can optionally be enabled for things the official packager does not support.